• Latest

 Robot Dogs and Facial Recognition

-The security infrastructure is where the technology gets most contentious.
-Several US stadiums, including Gillette in Boston, Hard Rock in Miami, and Mercedes-Benz in Atlanta, are rolling out AI-powered facial recognition for entry and payments, with registered fans using their face instead of traditional tickets.
+The biggest concerns around the technology involve security and privacy.
+Several US stadiums, including Gillette Stadium in Boston, Hard Rock Stadium in Miami, and Mercedes-Benz Stadium in Atlanta, are introducing AI-powered facial recognition systems for entry and payments.

-In Mexico, four-legged robotic units acquired for 2.5 million pesos by the city council of Guadalupe, part of the Monterrey metro area, will be deployed in case of any altercation, designed to enter dangerous areas and broadcast live video back to security forces before officers move in.
+In Mexico, the city council of Guadalupe, part of the Monterrey metro area, bought four-legged robotic units for 2.5 million pesos.
+The robots are designed to enter dangerous areas during incidents and send live video to security teams before officers step in.

 What is clear is that the 2026 World Cup is as much a technology showcase as a football tournament.
 The sport itself remains unchanged in the ways that matter most.
 What surrounds it, from the ball to the stadium gates, has been rebuilt from the ground up.